-To be eligible to receive a benefit from the Plan, you'll need to be a "participant" in the Annuity Plan.
+To be eligible to receive a benefit from the Plan, you need to be a "participant" in the Annuity Plan.

-- You are eligible to participate in the Annuity Plan after you've completed at least 100 hours of covered employment in a Plan year. - Participation becomes effective on the July 1 of a Plan year in which 100 hours of contributions have been received on your behalf. - Your participation ends if you stop working in covered employment for a specified period of time.
+- You are eligible to participate in the Annuity Plan after you have completed at least 100 hours of covered employment in a Plan Year. - Participation becomes effective retroactively on the January 1 of a Plan Year in which 100 hours of contributions have been received on your behalf. - Your participation ends if you stop working in covered employment for a specified period of time.